-For those of you who didn’t know, Nagios is an open-source software that can be used for network and infrastructure monitoring.
-Nagios will monitor servers, switches, applications and services.
+In this tutorial, we will show you how to install Nagios on CentOS 7.
+For those of you who didn’t know, Nagios is open-source software that can be used for network and infrastructure monitoring.
+Nagios will monitor servers, switches, applications, and services.
 It alerts the System Administrator when something went wrong and also alerts back when the issues have been rectified.
-Resources that can be monitored include CPU, memory and disk space loads, log files, temperature or hardware errors.
-It can monitor various parameters and problems for services like HTTP, SMTP, DNS, and with the help of plugins, it can be highly extended.
+Resources that can be monitored include CPU, memory, and disk space loads, log files, temperature, or hardware errors.
+It can monitor various parameters and problems for services like HTTP, SMTP, and DNS with the help of plugins, it can be highly extended.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Nagios on centos 7.
+I will show you the step-by-step installation of Nagios on CentOS 7.

 Install Nagios on CentOS 7